$200,000,000 in Recoveries Since 1995

 A lawyer from Greenstein & Milbauer, LLP will treat you with respect while explaining everything you must accomplish to win significant compensation.
 Our team will become yours, and with our qualified attorneys and staff, we’ll push your claim toward success.

-Cause Leads to Fault
+Cause Leads to Fault in Car Accident Investigations

 First, we have to find the cause or causes of your Brooklyn car accident because that information will often lead us to the at-fault parties.
 Without a cause, or someone to hold the blame, we have no case to file.

-Nearly anything can result in a car crash, but several factors are common culprits, and many accidents involve more than one factor.
-We’ll investigate the scene of the accident, the vehicles involved, the drivers, and the upkeep of the area.
+Nearly anything can result in a car accident, but several factors are common culprits, and many accidents involve more than one factor.
+We’ll investigate the scene of the car accident, the vehicles involved, the drivers, and the upkeep of the area.
 We will also thoroughly interview witnesses and experts to gain as much knowledge about the crash as possible.

 When it comes to causes of car accidents in Brooklyn, the usual suspects include the following: